Aavas/FightVAW-DATA-Visualiztion/README.md

 * filter_district.py
 * donut_district.py

-Run these files in that order and open "index.html" and begin browsing.
+Run these files in that order.
+These scripts create their respective .json files in the "json_files" folder.
+The html files uses these .json files to visualize the data.

+#Open "source_main.html" to begin browsing.